tensorlayer/TensorLayer/docs/user/tutorial.rst

 To learn more about TensorFlow, have a look at the `TensorFlow tutorial`_.
-You will not need all of it, but a basic understanding of how TensorFlow works is required to be able to use TLayer.
+You will not need all of it, but a basic understanding of how TensorFlow works is required to be able to use `TLayer`_.
 If you're new to TensorFlow, going through that tutorial.

 Run the MNIST example